opensearch-project/documentation-website/_dashboards/discover/index.md

 1. **Select data.** You can explore, customize, and filter data, as well as search data using the [Dashboards Query Language (DQL)]({{site.url}}{{site.baseurl}}/dashboards/dql/).
 2. **Explore the data.** You can analyze data details, view individual documents, and create tables summarizing data contents.
-3. **Visualize data.** You can display findings in a single dashboard showing different data visualization types.
+3. **Visualize data.** You can display findings from your saved searches in a single dashboard showing different data visualization types.

 ## Try it: Exploring sample data with Discover